maxpoletaev/van/README.md

  * Event is a broadcast message informing that something has happened.
  * Events are simple DTO objects without behaviour.
  * Events are processed asynchronously.
- * Events are immutable and cannot have return values.
+ * Events are immutable and cannot be modified by listeners.
  * Each event may have a zero to infinity number of listeners.
- * A failing listener doesn’t prevent other event listeners from processing the event.
- * Only the first error is returned, even though there might be more than one failing listener.

 ```go
 // define event struct